Contact us

 It is important to note that the value of an asset being transferred will generally be the amount allocated to that asset and agreed upon by the parties.
 However, the market value substitution rule may come into play in some cases, such as when the sale of a business is between related parties.

-Other factors to consider when selliing your business
+Other factors to consider when selling your business

 The purchase price allocation will depend on the valuation method used for each asset.
-Valuations may be based on book value, market value, written down value, realizable value, cost, income, or some other method.
-At CTK Accounting, we can provide advice on the most appropriate valuation method for our clients' circumstances.
+Valuations may be based on book value, market value, written down value, realisable value, cost, income, or some other method.

 Need advice on business sale?